Does a home inspector check the roof?

-Standards for Florida generally exceed ASHI and InterNACHI overall.
+Standards for Florida generally exceed ASHI and InterNACHI overall, although they are similar.
 To read the full text of all the Florida standards, go to our blog post Are there any minimum inspection standards that a Florida licensed home inspector must meet?

 Also, see our blog posts What's the average lifespan of a roof? and What does a home inspector look for when examining a roof? and Why is my roof leaking?